apache/couchdb-documentation/src/cluster/setup.rst

 This documentation will use the range TCP ``9100-9200``.
 Open up those ports in your firewalls and it is time to test it.

-Configure And Test The Communication With Erlang
+Configure and Test the Communication with Erlang
 ================================================

 Make CouchDB use correct IP|FQDN and the open ports.
 ----------------------------------------------------

-In file etc/vm.args change the the line ``-name couchdb@127.0.0.1`` to ``-name couchdb@<this-nodes-ip-address|FQDN>`` for each node which defines the node and must be seperate for each node.
+In file ``etc/vm.args`` change the line ``-name couchdb@127.0.0.1`` to ``-name couchdb@<this-nodes-ip-address|FQDN>`` which defines the name of the node.
 For clustered setup, each node in system must have a unique name.
 Can also be a valid FQDN not necessarily the IP.

 Open ``vm.args``, on all nodes, and add ``-kernel inet_dist_listen_min 9100`` and ``-kernel inet_dist_listen_max 9200`` like below: